 1.4.1.
 Hardware Block Diagram

 The block diagram below depicts the major component blocks and the flow of status output (SO), control input (CI), data input (DI) and data output (DO).
-Description of the ports and interfaces can be found in Table 5 - Ports and Interfaces below.
+Description of the ports and interfaces can be found in Table 5.